Cart 0

 Resources

-While we invite our community to come, relax and meditate in the garden, we would also like to introduce the academic side of the garden.
 The Seattle Japanese Garden obtains various unique plants and trees, and our volunteer group, Unit 86 Plant Committee, updates plant inventory and publishes the booklet, “Plants of the Seattle Japanese Garden” annually.
 Partnering with the Plant Committee, we would like to introduce our plant collection to you.

 THE UNIT86 PLANT COMMITTEE